FAQs

 Who influenced your theology and thought?

 While in seminary, the teachers who influenced me the most in the classroom and through their books were, Dr. John E. Hartley, Dr. John Goldingay, Dr. Gerald H. Wilson, and Dr. Ralph P. Martin.
-The writers who influenced me the most are, Soren Aabye Kierkegaard, Jacques Ellul, Abraham Joshua Heschel, Rene Girard, Martin Luther King Jr., Jon Sobrino and Ignacio Ellacuria.
+The writers who influenced me the most are, Soren Aabye Kierkegaard, Jacques Ellul, Abraham Joshua Heschel, Rene Girard, Martin Luther King Jr., Jon Sobrino, Ignacio Ellacuria and David Bentley Hart.

 Why do you write?